Project Veritas: CNN undercover videos (2017)

-On June 26, 2017, O'Keefe released a hidden-camera video on Project Veritas' YouTube channel that showed John Bonifield, a producer of health and medical stories for CNN, saying that CNN's coverage of the Russian investigation was for "ratings" and that the coverage was "mostly bullshit".
+On June 26, 2017, O'Keefe released a hidden-camera video on Project Veritas's YouTube channel that showed John Bonifield, a producer of health and medical stories for CNN, saying that CNN's coverage of the Russian investigation was for "ratings" and that the coverage was "mostly bullshit".
 Bonifield had no involvement in CNN's political reporting; the video falsely implied that Bonifeld held a senior decision-making role at CNN.
-When questioned about who Bonifield was speaking to or the video's source, Project Veritas declined to comment.
-According to an investigation by CNN, Veritas' operative gained access to Bonifield by falsely presenting themselves as someone seeking a mentor for a career in journalism.
-In a statement, CNN stated: "CNN stands by our medical producer John Bonifield.
+When asked who Bonifield was speaking to or the video's source, Project Veritas declined to comment.
+According to a CNN investigation, Veritas's operative gained access to Bonifield by falsely presenting themself as seeking a mentor for a career in journalism.
+In a statement, CNN said: "CNN stands by our medical producer John Bonifield.
 Diversity of personal opinion is what makes CNN strong, we welcome it and embrace it."
 During a White House press briefing, deputy White House press secretary Sarah Huckabee Sanders encouraged people to watch the video "whether it's accurate or not".

 On June 28, 2017, O'Keefe released the second part of the series of undercover videos, by then dubbed "American Pravda".
 In the video, CNN anchor Van Jones said, "The Russia thing is just a big nothingburger."
-When asked about the video in an email, CNN responded "lol".
-During that same day, the videos were posted on Donald Trump's Instagram account.
-Jones said that O'Keefe had deceptively edited the video to take his remarks out of context and was attempting to "pull off a hoax".
-Jones added that he believed that there probably was collusion between the Trump campaign and the Russian government.
+When asked about the video in an email, CNN responded, "lol".
+The same day, the videos were posted on Donald Trump's Instagram account.
+Jones said that O'Keefe had deceptively edited the video to take his remarks out of context and was attempting to "pull off a hoax", adding that he believed that there probably was collusion between the Trump campaign and the Russian government.

 On June 30, 2017, O'Keefe released the third part of the undercover videos.
 Part 3 of the series showed CNN associate producer Jimmy Carr saying that Trump is "fucking crazy" and that "on the inside, we all recognize he is a clown, that he is hilariously unqualified for this, he's really bad at this, and that he does not have America's best interests".
-Carr also said "This is a man who's not actually a Republican, he just adopted that because that was the party he thought he could win in.
+Carr also said: "This is a man who's not actually a Republican; he just adopted that because that was the party he thought he could win in.
 He doesn't believe anything that these people believe."
-Additionally, he said American voters are "stupid as shit".
-He also made comments about Counselor to the President Kellyanne Conway, calling her an "awful woman" and stating that she "looks like she got hit with a shovel".
-In a fourth video published by Project Veritas on July 5, Carr criticized CNN co-anchor Chris Cuomo.
+He also called American voters "stupid as shit" and called Counselor to the President Kellyanne Conway an "awful woman" who "looks like she got hit with a shovel".
+In a fourth video Project Veritas published on July 5, Carr criticized CNN co-anchor Chris Cuomo.